-Classes remain together for the majority of lessons, except Languages other than English in Grades 6–8.
-In Grades 7 and 8 students are further split into like-ability groups in both Mathematics and PE, with PE also moving to single-gender classes to encourage maximum participation.
+Classes remain together with their advisory group for the majority of lessons, except Languages other than English in Grades 6–8.
+In Grades 7 and 8 students are placed in mixed ability Mathematics classes and in Grade 8 English they are placed in mixed classes to widen their friendship groups.

 School starts at 8am and finishes at 3pm, although many students will be involved in the Activities programme after school, and some may even be involved in sports training before school.